 The Cotton Club

 By June 8, 1946, the Safeway market was gone and the Cotton Club, which advertised itself as “Harlem in Hollywood” with an “All-Star Show,” was in business at 8852 Sunset.
 This Cotton Club was unrelated to Frank Sebastian’s long-running dance hall-speakeasy with the same name in Culver City –- and, of course, neither was officially connected to the wildly successful Cotton Club in Manhattan.
 Incidentally, the Hollywood version of the Cotton Club was not the first venue on the Strip to break the Jim Crow-era “color line.”
-That distinction went to Billy Wilkerson’s Cafe Trocadero, at 8610 Sunset, where Ethel Waters opened in January 1937.
+Lena Horne was discovered at Little Troc in 1942.